armanbabayan/Car-Price-Prediction/README.md

 ## Technical Aspect
 This project is divided into two part:

-   1. Training a deep learning model using Random Forest Regrresor.
+   1. Training a model using Random Forest Regrresor.
    2. Building and hosting a Flask web app on Heroku.

 ## Installation